Alluxio/alluxio/docs/en/core-services/Catalog.md

 SHOW TABLES FROM <schema name>;
 ```

-- Run a simple query which will read data from the metastore a load data from a table:
+- Run a simple query which will read data from the metastore and load data from a table:

 ```sql
 DESCRIBE <schema name>.<table name>;